dazinator/GitOut/README.md

 ```

+The plugin, when executed, is entirely at liberty to parse the arguments it has been passed, how it sees fit.

 Last thing to mention is that these plugins all reference GitOut.Core which can have common classes / issue trackers / shared services / logging etc.